Why study Rome?

 Noted translator and Humanities professor Virginia Jewiss leads students in a five-week, interdisciplinary study of Rome from its legendary origins through its evolving presence at the crossroads of Europe and the world.

 The summer program is open to all Yale undergraduates.
-Students enrolled in the Spring “City of Rome” course (HUMS 444b) can apply directly through the YSS web site.
-Students not enrolled in HUMS 444b should contact Prof. Jewiss (Virginia.email@example.com) to determine if they have adequate preparation for summer study.
+Students enrolled in the “City of Rome” course (HUMS 444a) can apply directly through the YSS web site.
+Students not enrolled in HUMS 444a should contact Prof. Jewiss (Virginia.firstname.lastname@example.org) to determine if they have adequate preparation for summer study.

 Once in Rome, the city itself becomes the classroom.
 Seminars meet in world-class museums, archaeological sites, churches, piazzas, historic libraries and archives, and move through one of the world’s most dramatic urban landscapes.